mdn/content/files/en-us/web/api/webvtt_api/index.md

 - {{domxref("VTTRegion")}}
   - : Represents a portion of a video element onto which a {{domxref("VTTCue")}} can be rendered.
 - {{domxref("TextTrack")}}
-  - : Represents the text track, which holds the list of cues that will be displayed over the associated video element at various points while it plays.
+  - : Represents a text track, which holds the list of cues to display along with an associated media element at various points while it plays.
 - {{domxref("TextTrackCue")}}
   - : An abstract base class for various cue types, such as {{domxref("VTTCue")}}.
 - {{domxref("TextTrackCueList")}}
   - : An array-like object that represents a dynamically updating list of {{domxref("TextTrackCue")}} objects.
     An instance of this type is obtained from {{domxref('TextTrack.cues')}} in order to get all the cues in the {{domxref("TextTrack")}} object.
 - {{domxref("TextTrackList")}}
-  - : Represents a list of the text tracks defined for the associated video element, with each track represented by a separate {{domxref("TextTrack")}} instance in the list.
+  - : Represents a list of the text tracks defined for a media element, with each track represented by a separate {{domxref("TextTrack")}} instance in the list.

 ### Related interfaces